HugoMatilla/Effective-JAVA-Summary/README.md

 	// Reusable forwarding class
 	public class ForwardingSet<E> implements Set<E> {
-		private final Set<E> s; // This is the composition.
+		private final Set<E> s; // Here is the composition.
 It uses the Set but not extends it. public ForwardingSet(Set<E> s) { this.s = s ; }

 		// It implemets the Set, using the interface, and create the forwarding methods.